Phazorknight/Cogito/Readme.md

 ## Inventory System
 The inventory system is largely resource based.
-The inventory system and the inventory are independent and the UI elements get updated via signals.
+The inventory system and the inventory UI are independent form each other.
+UI elements get updated via signals.

 ### Overview
 The Inventory System contains of 3 main resources: